Samuel-Ozechi/samuel-ozechi.github.io/README.md

-# Samuel Ozechi | AI Engineer & Researcher
+# Samuel Ozechi | AI/ML Engineer & Researcher
 **Personal Portfolio & Professional Site**

 This repository contains the source code for my personal website, hosted at [samuel-ozechi.github.io](https://samuel-ozechi.github.io).
 It serves as a centralized hub for my engineering projects, research publications, and technical writing.